 Just when you thought this whole thing was a waste of time, you see that you've walked away with some pretty valuable lessons.
 It'll feel good to know you're comfortable speaking up about the things you can't budge on, regardless of what it will do to your budding relationship.

-21. You Might Discover That It's Possible For Two People To Be Friends After They've Had Sex
+21. You Might Discover That It's Possible For Two People To Be Friends After They've HOOKED UP

 Just because you didn't end up happily ever after doesn't mean you can't remain friendly.
 As long as no hearts were majorly broken, you might find that friendship is your true destiny.